Tradescantia

 Tradescantia (/ˌtrædəˈskæntiə/) is a genus of 85 species of herbaceous perennial wildflowers in the family Commelinaceae, native to the Americas from southern Canada to northern Argentina, including the West Indies.
-Members of the genus are known by many common names, including inchplant, wandering jew, spiderwort, and dayflower.
+Members of the genus are known by many common names, including inchplant, wandering jew, spiderwort, dayflower and trad.

 Tradescantia grow 30–60 cm, and are commonly found individually or in clumps in wooded areas and open fields.
 They were introduced into Europe as ornamental plants in the 17th century and are now grown in many parts of the world.
 Some species have become naturalized in regions of Europe, Asia, Africa, and Australia, and on some oceanic islands.

 The genus's many species are of interest to cytogenetics because of evolutionary changes in the structure and number of their chromosomes.
 They have also been used as bioindicators for the detection of environmental mutagens.
 Some species have become pests to cultivated crops and considered invasive.

 Description

 Tradescantia are herbaceous perennials and include both climbing and trailing species, reaching 30–60 cm in height.
+The stems are usually succulent or semi-succulent, and the leaves are sometimes semi-succulent.
 The leaves are long, thin and blade-like to lanceolate, from 3–45 cm.
 The flowers can be white, pink, purple or blue, with three petals and six yellow anthers (or rarely, four petals and eight anthers).
 The sap is mucilaginous and clear.

 A number of species have flowers that last for only a day, opening in the morning and closing by the evening.

 Etymology

 The scientific name of the genus chosen by Carl Linnaeus honours the English naturalists and explorers John Tradescant the Elder (c.
 1570s – 1638) and John Tradescant the Younger (1608–1662), who introduced many new plants to English gardens.
-Tradescant the Younger mounted three expeditions to the new colony of Virginia.
-From there the type species, Tradescantia virginiana, was brought to England in 1629.
+Tradescant the Younger visited the new colony of Virginia in 1637 (and possibly twice more in later years).
+From there, the type species, Tradescantia virginiana, was brought to England in 1629.

 Plants of the genus are called by many common names, varying by region and country.
 The name "inchplant" is thought to describe the plant's fast growth, or the fact that leaves are an inch apart on the stem.
 "Spiderwort" refers to the sap which dries into web-like threads when a stem is cut.
 The name "dayflower", shared with other members of the Commelinaceae family, refers to the flowers which open and close within a single day.

 The controversial name "wandering Jew" originates from the Christian myth of the Wandering Jew, condemned to wander the earth for taunting Jesus on the way to his crucifixion.
-In recent years there have been efforts to stop using this and other potentially offensive common names, in favour of alternatives such as "wandering dude".
+In recent years there have been efforts to stop using this and other potentially offensive common names, in favour of alternatives such as "wandering dude" or "wandering willie".

 In Spanish, Tradescantia plants are sometimes referred to as flor de Santa Lucía (Saint Lucy's flower), in reference to the Saint's reputation as the patron saint of sight, and the use of the juice of the plant as eye drops to relieve congestion.